flameshikari/ddrg/README.md

 ## Roadmap

 - [x] Option to generate a webpage
+- [ ] Add a mechanism to retry scraping if a network error occurs
-- [ ] Option to select mirrors (currently uses mirrors based in Russia)
+- [ ] Option to select mirrors (mainly uses mirrors based in Russia)
 - [ ] Package this project perhaps
 - [ ] Probably make the code better